Clash of Champions (2020): SmackDown

 On the following episode of SmackDown, Universal Champion Roman Reigns (accompanied by Paul Heyman) came out to address what transpired at the pay-per-view.
 Reigns stated he did what he had to do and called Jey Uso out.
 Jey then came out and stated that Reigns had shown his true colors.
 However, Reigns stated that Jey failed to acknowledge him as the Tribal Chief of the family.
 Reigns stated that all he wanted to do was to give Jey the main event spotlight, however, Jey disgraced his family.
 After Reigns lambasted Jey further, he then gave Jey another rematch for the title at Hell in a Cell in a Hell in a Cell match.
 It was also announced that the match would be an "I Quit" match.

 Also on the following SmackDown, Sasha Banks challenged Bayley for the SmackDown Women's Championship, scheduled for the following week, which was also the first night of the 2020 WWE Draft.
 On that subsequent episode, Banks defeated Bayley by disqualification after Bayley struck her with a steel chair, after which, Banks challenged Bayley for a rematch for the title at Hell in a Cell in a Hell in a Cell match.
 The match was made official the next day.

 Jeff Hardy received a rematch for the Intercontinental Championship against Sami Zayn.
 Zayn retained after causing Hardy to fall and hit his head on an exposed turnbuckle.

 Future

 The 2020 Clash of Champions would in turn be the final Clash of Champions event.
-An event for 2021 was originally scheduled for September 26 at the Nationwide Arena in Columbus, Ohio; however, on July 9, 2021, WWE announced that Extreme Rules would instead take place on that date at that venue due to WWE rescheduling Money in the Bank to take place on Extreme Rules' original July date.
-Clash of Champions was in turn quietly canceled without a new date for 2021 being scheduled.
-Furthermore, in October that year, WWE revealed their PPV calendar for 2022, and Clash of Champions was not included; subsequently, the Clash of Champions event was discontinued.
+An event for 2021 was originally scheduled for September 26 at the Nationwide Arena in Columbus, Ohio; however, on July 9, 2021, WWE announced that Extreme Rules would instead take place on that date at that venue due to WWE rescheduling Money in the Bank to take place on Extreme Rules's original July date following WWE's resumption of live touring.
+Clash of Champions was in turn quietly discontinued without any further events being scheduled.